Chris Paterson

 Christopher Douglas Paterson, MBE (born 30 March 1978) is an ambassador and specialist coach for the Scotland and Edinburgh rugby union teams.
 He is a former professional rugby union player who played for Scotland and, for the most part of his career, Edinburgh.
-Paterson is Scotland's record points scorer with 809 points and second most-capped player with 109 caps.
+Paterson is Scotland's record points scorer with 809 points and second most-capped male player with 109 caps.
 He was capable of playing in a range of positions, including fullback, wing and fly-half.

 Paterson retired from international rugby in December 2011 and as a professional player in May 2012.

 Early career

 Paterson started his rugby career with hometown club Gala, the highlight being a solo try that won Gala the 1999 Scottish Cup at Murrayfield.
 Soon after Paterson turned professional by signing for Glasgow where he played only two games before signing for Edinburgh Rugby.
 In becoming a professional player he dropped out of the University of Edinburgh where he was studying to become a PE teacher.